quickstrom/quickstrom/docs/source/tutorials/first.rst

 The last line in our proposition can be read in English as:

-    Initially, the audio player is paused, and from there on one can either play or pause, or the time can tick while playing, indefinitely.
+    Initially, the record player is paused.
+From that point, one can either play or pause, or the time can tick while playing, all indefinitely.

 OK, onto filling the holes!